Skip to Main Content

 At My Affordable Attorney, our Daytona Beach post-judgment credit card debt attorney provides trusted, experienced legal representation for consumers facing aggressive collection efforts.
 If you were sued for credit card debt and a judgment was entered against you, you still have options.
 Our firm can help you protect your income, assert exemptions, challenge improper collection activity, and explore bankruptcy if needed.

-Contact us today for a free, fully confidential consultation with a knowledgeable Florida debt defense lawyer.
+Contact us today for a free consultation with a knowledgeable Florida debt defense attorney.

 What to Know About Post-Judgment Credit Card Debt in Florida